docker/docs/content/guides/use-case/localstack.md

 ## Connecting to LocalStack from containerized Node app

-Now that you have learnt how to connect a non-containerised Node.js application to LocalStack, it's time to explore the necessary changes to run the complete application stack in a containerised environment.
-To achieve this, you will create a Compose file specifying all required services - frontend, backend, Mongo database as well as LocalStack.
+Now that you have learnt how to connect a non-containerized Node.js application to LocalStack, it's time to explore the necessary changes to run the complete application stack in a containerised environment.
+To achieve this, you will create a Compose file specifying all required services - frontend, backend, database, and LocalStack.

 1. Examine the Docker Compose file.